SAP-samples/law-result-file/README.md

 # LAW result file app

 ## Description
-When you've completed an SAP license audit, this project helps you to understand the XML content of the result file created by the SAP License Administration Workbench (LAW).
+When you've completed an [SAP system measurement](https://support.sap.com/en/my-support/systems-installations/system-measurement.html), this project helps you to understand the XML content of the result file created by the SAP License Administration Workbench (LAW).
 You can run this sample code either online in the SAP ONE Support Launchpad (https://zglacelx-supportportal.dispatcher.hana.ondemand.com/, S-user required) or download and run it locally in your own UI5 environment.

 ## Requirements
 To run the app, you need a HTTP webserver, UI5 (either SAP UI5 or openUI5) and a copy of this sample code.